Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Reports PrtDevMode Property

-To try out an example, we will concentrate on two simple parameters for our Report.
-Our sample Report is designed in Landscape Mode and needs to print on an A4 (210 x 297 mm) size Pager.
-We must change the following member parameters of the PrtDevMode Property of the default printer:
+For this example, we’ll focus on two simple parameters for our report.
+Our sample report is designed in landscape mode and is to be printed on A4 paper (210 × 297 mm).
+We must modify the following member parameters of the PrtDevMode property of the default printer:

 • Orientation - Valid Values: 1 = Portrait, 2 = Landscape.